Israel vows to work with US on any new Iran deal | DW | 11.04.2021

 US arms deliveries to Israel are also expected to be discussed during Austin's visit.

-Iran's underground Natanz nuclear facility lost power on Subnday, just hours after the country announced new advanced centrifuges capable of enriching uranium faster.
+Iran's underground Natanz nuclear facility lost power on Sunday, just hours after the country announced new advanced centrifuges capable of enriching uranium faster.
+Civilian nuclear program spokesman Behrouz Kamalvandi told Iranian state television there was no harm done at the facility.

 Several media reports hinted that a cyberattack by Israel was behind the blackout.